SEDB/CCMutator/README.md

 Author: Markus Kusano `<mukusano at vt dot edu>`

 ## Requirements
-LLVM source code and object files (tested using LLVM-3.2)
+LLVM source code and object files (tested using LLVM-3.2).
+Clang is required to make LLVM bitcode files from C/C++ source code.

 The source is released under the University of Illinois/NCSA public license (free, non-viral/copyleft).

+CCMutator has been tested on 32-bit Gentoo Linux and Ubuntu 12.1.

 ## Description
 CCMutator is a set of partial and higher order mutation operators implemented